 How to Prepare for a G6PD Test

 Your doctor will give you complete instructions on how to prepare

 How a G6PD Test Is Performed

 The blood draw may be performed in a hospital or specialized

 place gauze and a bandage over the puncture site once the test is completed.

-The blood samples will be sent to a laboratory for testing.
+Your blood samples will be sent to a laboratory for testing.

 After a G6PD Test

-When the results from your G6PD test are available, your doctor will discuss them with you at a follow-up appointment.
+Your doctor will discuss the results from your G6PD test at a

-- fava beans
+- eating fava beans

-anti-inflammatory drugs (NSAIDs), such as ibuprofen
+anti-inflammatory drugs, such as ibuprofen

 - naphthalene, a compound found in moth repellent